ralph-ng/ralph.github.io/_pages/shop.md

 permalink: /shop/
 ---

-Browse our range of premium pickleball gear — curated for Malaysian players of all levels.
-To order, simply WhatsApp us or drop an email and we'll get back to you within 24 hours.
+Browse our range of premium pickleball gear and training programmes — curated for Malaysian players of all levels.
+Interested in any item?
+Drop us an email and we'll get back to you within 24 hours.

 ---